 You can do a quick calculation and decide how you fare in the category of debt.
 To calculate your debt-to-income ratio, add up all your monthly debt payments and divide them by your gross monthly income.
 Your gross monthly income is the amount of money you have earned before your taxes and other deductions are taken out.

 If you are thinking about a home purchase you’ll want to plan ahead to minimize your debt.
-You’ll want to consider foregoing a new car purchase.
-You’ll want to pay down your credit cards and pay off some debts.
+You’ll want to consider foregoing a new car purchase, or charging the new furniture on you credit card.
+You might want to pay down your credit cards and pay off some debts.

 Again, we can’t tell the future, but you’ll want to be sure that you can stay in your home for a minimum of five years.
 If you expect to get a job transfer within a few years, you may end up paying money in order to sell it.
 You’ll want to make sure your home value increases enough to cover the costs to sell your home.